 Advanced Bulimia Treatment in Adolescent Girls: Efforts will be made to enroll young female participants from diverse geo-economic and racial background to address eating and behavioral disorders. fMRI at a 3 Tesla MRI (CU AMC Brain Imaging Core) will provide pharmacodynamics readouts.
-This project addresses enhanced recruitments and engagement of underserved populations.
+This project addresses enhanced recruitments and engagement of participants with limited access.

 Creating Systems Biology of Early Atopy (SunBEAM): Will develop recruitment and enrollment strategies for community mothers including underserved clinics and Spanish only speaking mothers for long term birth cohort study.
-The recruitment methods overcome the translational barrier of involved underserved communities in research.
+The recruitment methods overcome the translational barrier of involved communities with limited access in research.